 Opening Reception

-Meet in the Atlantica Hotel Lobby at 6:45 pm
+Meet in the Atlantica Hotel Lobby no later than 6:30 pm.

 Various restaurants around Halifax